 wind farms constructed and operated by EDF since 2011

-MW installed capacity from four wind farms
+MW, the installed capacity from four wind farms

 South-African households served in total

-EDF Renewables South Africa
+EDF renewables South Africa

-EDF Renewables South Africa currently operates four wind farms across the country with an installed capacity of 142 MW.
+EDF renewables South Africa currently operates four wind farms across the country with an installed capacity of 142 MW.
 The four wind farms supply enough power for 86,000 South-African homes.
-EDF Renewables South Africa is anchoring its footprint in the wind sector after being awarded three more wind energy projects in 2021 in the 5th Bid Window of REIPPPP, and is diversifying its activities through other solar and hybrid projects.
+EDF renewables South Africa is anchoring its footprint in the wind sector after being awarded three more wind energy projects in 2021 in the 5th Bid Window of REIPPPP, and is diversifying its activities through other solar and hybrid projects.

 Historic Wind Farm Projects: Grassridge, Waainek & Chaba